DoNotEatMe/IslesAI/README.md

 # IsleaAI

+> [!CAUTION]
+> Using TSharedPtr in this case was a major mistake.
+Unfortunately, I didn’t have enough knowledge when I made this decision, but now I understand that it was a significant error.
+> So, I'm leaving the code as it is, and now you’re aware of the issue.

 ## Overview

 This project is a **Trading Fleet Simulator** where players manage a fleet of ships navigating between islands, trading goods at various ports.
 The game features an overhead view similar to strategy games and offers both manual and automated trading systems.